sweetpea-org/sweetpea-py/docs/_source/guide/usage.rst

     congruent and incongruent stimuli.

-One of the most well-known experiments to test the Stroop effect is to show a participant a series of words that name colors that are also displayed in color.
+One of the most well-known experiments to test the Stroop effect is to show a participant a series of words for colors that are also displayed in color.
 Sometimes, the color of the word is the same as the color in which the word is written --- this is called *congruence*.
 Other times, the word and color are different, which is *incongruence*.

 We have two apparent independent variables: the color and the text.
-These are called *factors* in the realm of factorial design.
+We call independent variables *factors* in the realm of factorial design.

 .. note::